-A common question from pet owners can you include pets in your will?
+What should you know about including pets in your will?
+A common question from pet owners is whether you can include pets in your will.

-What happens to my fur baby when I pass on?
+What happens to my pet when I pass on?

 Keep reading to learn all about including pets in your will.